-This raisin bread pudding recipe is so easy to make and doesn’t contain eggs; Instead, sourdough bread is tossed with maple syrup, melted butter, and a little sugar then left to soak for a short time.
-Raisin bread pudding is a go-to recipe in our house and we switch out the fruit based on what’s in season during the spring and summer.
-Rhubarb, strawberries, raspberries, and peaches taste terrific - consider mixing them together - while apples and cranberries are great options for the colder months.
+This strawberry rhubarb bread pudding recipe is so easy to make and doesn’t contain any eggs or milk.
+Instead, sourdough bread is tossed with maple syrup, melted butter, and a little sugar and left to soak for a short time.
+Bread pudding is a go-to recipe in our house and we switch out the fruit based on what’s in season during the spring and summer.
+Rhubarb, strawberries, raspberries, and peaches all taste terrific in bread pudding – consider mixing them together – while apples and cranberries are great options for the colder months.

-I love blue cheese, anchovies, and hot dogs!
+I love bread pudding, anchovies, and hot dogs!
 Maybe you think those three things are disgusting.
 I don’t love mussels, chocolate desserts, or tomato sauce on pizza.
 Maybe you think those things are amazing!
 The point is, we can love some things, and loathe others, but still be united by our love of food.

 The grassy smell of a fistful of herbs.
 A strawberry that’s red through and through, that tastes like a strawberry should.
 A ripe tomato sprinkled with flaky salt.
 The lazy pull of melted cheese.
 You may not have realized how much of a food lover you really are.
 But we see it – the happiness, the obsession, the curiosity you feel for food.
 Because we’re food lovers too.